 But, as maybe we should expect by this point, Millennials are changing the game.
 As was recently reported in the Minneapolis Star Tribune, Millennials are becoming more and more interested in using Botox and other injectables as a way to prevent the formation of wrinkles in the first place.

 Botox for Millennials is motivated by slightly different concerns than those that compel an older patient to seek out the procedure.
-But the overall trajectory of the procedure is quite similar.
+When you see at A&E and SNY Center homepage, you will notice that the overall trajectory of the procedure is quite similar.
 So let’s take a look at what younger Botox patients might be after, how they can get it, and why it works.

 The More You Use Your Face, the More it Wrinkles